Xc Logo

 Circuit Flights

 The distance between your start and finish points is called the circuit gap and it represents how close you are to completing the circuit.
 This value is deducted from the distance around the turnpoints to give your scoring distance.
-Multipliers are awarded for Circuit Flights.

 Out and Return